victronenergy/dbus-mqtt/README.md

 This command will get you the total system consumption:

 	mosquitto_sub -v -I myclient_ -c -t 'N/e0ff50a097c0/system/0/Ac/Consumption/Total/Power' -h mqtt.victronenergy.com -u <email> -P <passwd> --cafile venus-ca.crt -p 8883

+If you want to see all the MQTT traffic, subscribe to the topic '#'.

 You may need the full path to the cert file.
 On the CCGX it is in `/etc/ssl/certs/ccgx-ca.pem`.
 You can also find the certificate in this repository as `venus-ca.crt`.